chromium/chromium/docs/ios/build_instructions.md

 debugger like `base::string16`, ...
 If you want to use `lldb` directly, name the file `~/.lldbinit` instead of `~/.lldbinit-Xcode`.

+Note: if you are using `ios/build/tools/setup-gn.py` to generate the Xcode project, the script also generate an `.lldbinit` file next to the project and configure Xcode to use that file instead of the global one.

 ### Changing the version of Xcode

 To change the version of Xcode used to build Chromium on iOS, please follow